savita-aher/HennaStudio_BackEnd/README.md

 ## 🧱 Backend Setup Roadmap
-✅Initialize the project
+- ✅Initialize the project
-✅Install dependencies
+- ✅Install dependencies
-✅Create folder structure
+- ✅Create folder structure
-✅Set up Express server
+- ✅Set up Express server
-✅Connect to MongoDB
+- ✅Connect to MongoDB
-Create models (Design, Order, Contact)
+- Create models (Design, Order, Contact)
-Build routes (CRUD for each model)
+- Build routes (CRUD for each model)
-Test with Postman or frontend
+- Test with Postman or frontend
-Enable CORS and middleware
+- Enable CORS and middleware
-Deploy to Render
+- Deploy to Render

 ## Commands :
-$npm init -y
+- $npm init -y
-npm install express mongoose cors dotenv npm install --save-dev nodemon
+- npm install express mongoose cors dotenv
+- npm install --save-dev nodemon

+## 🧪 Hybrid Strategy for storing my own henna images
+- Use local folder for dev (/public/images)
+- Switch to Cloudinary or S3 for production
+- Your HennaImage model stays the same — just swap out      imageUrl values

+ ## (trim: true) is a schema option that automatically removes whitespace from the beginning and end of a string when it's saved to the database.